yguitton/training-material/topics/metabolomics/tutorials/mfassignr/tutorial.md

 Having our input data in the workspace, we can now start with the analysis!

 The first step is the noise assessment, which allows us to avoid both false positives (if noise is underestimated) and false negatives (if noise is overestimated).
-For this purpose, we will be using the **MFAssignR KMDNoise** function, and visualize the result using **SNplot** function.
+For this purpose, we will be using the **KMDNoise** function, and visualize the result using **SNplot** function.
 MFAssignR provides an additional function, **HistNoise**, but often the data distribution prerequisities are not fulfilled and especially when the analyte signal tapers into the noise, HistNoise fails to separate the distributions.
 Therefore, using KMDNoise is strongly preferred.

 ## KMDNoise